From: bethm95

 Date: 06-27-2006, 10:37 AM (28 of 28)

 You do pink right up to the curve (maybe 1/8" away at the deepest pinking cut).
 Often you are topstitching or understitching this seam later, so I have found it to be a strong treatment.
+I also iron my patterns before cutting fabric, but often have to iron, fold, and smash it all down with an iron again, to get it to fit well. see the mundane life of a housewife.

 User: blackie

-Member since: 03-31-2004
+Member since: 03-31-2004 Total posts: 594 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-19394.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-19394.html